Divorce in Singapore

 For couples with many issues to resolve and hope to reach a settlement but need legal advice and guidance in negotiations, appointing a family lawyer with suitable experience will help to smoothen the process.
 This is sometimes known as a collaborative divorce approach.

-When parties are unable to agree to a divorce settlement, the divorce is deemed contested.
+When parties are unable to agree to a divorce settlement, the divorce is deemed contested, and proceeds on the normal track.
 This may be the case where both parties actively disagree on all or some matters in the divorce, or even when one party is silent and refuses to respond.

 Where both parties actively disagree, each party has to prove their case.
 If the spouse applying for the divorce is met with no response from the other spouse, they will have to proceed to prove their case in the absence of the other spouse.